 The course is available only through a part-time mode of study and can be completed within 18 months or spread across two academic years.

 - Applicants need to hold a first degree, or equivalent, and being able to undertake postgraduate study alongside their academic/teaching job role.

 - Applicants need to be have a substantial role in supporting students in teaching, learning and assessment as the learning experience involves exploring and applying the learning in their own practice.

 - Applicants that have successfully completed the Introduction to Teaching and Learning in HE (M01ODL) maybe able to join the course.
 Evidence of substantial involvement in supporting students in teaching, learning and assessment is required, to be considered for credit (APEL) for part of the full PgCAPHE.

-The new course will have a blended delivery, combining online study blocks through the FutureLearn platform with some face to face collaborative learning sets, seminars and support sessions.
-A timetable of face to face sessions will be made available once the commencement date for the first module has been finalised.
+The course has a blended delivery, combining online study blocks through the FutureLearn platform with some face to face collaborative learning sets, seminars and support sessions.

 If you have any other questions about the course, please email email@example.com